Airbnb vs Long-Term Rental: Will one make more money?

-You wouldn’t want to find out after you have an issue that you won’t be covered!
-If you don’t have an umbrella policy, it would be important to discuss the need for this type of insurance with your agent too.
+You wouldn’t want to find out after you have an issue that you won’t be covered.
+If you don’t have an umbrella policy, it's important to discuss the need for this insurance with your agent too.

 Remember you may have to pay federal and state income taxes on your rental income depending on where you live and what kind of rental options you decided to pursue with your property.
-And the expenses you can deduct may be impacted as well.
+And the expenses you can deduct may be impacted too.

-Keep your goals clear and talk about them often!
+Keep your goals clear and talk about them often.
 Do your research and think hard about what matters most to you at this point in life.
-Is extra money worth the extra time and effort required?
+Is the extra money worth the extra time and effort required?
 Only you can decide.

 - Is House Hacking the Best Way to Start Investing in Real Estate?